Working in France

 Where can you work?

-- Major industries: aerospace, automotive, pharmaceuticals, industrial machinery, food and drink, tourism.
+- Major industries: aircraft, aerospace, agriculture, automotive, chemicals, electronics, pharmaceuticals, food and drink, industrial machinery, metallurgy, textiles, tourism.

 What’s it like working in France?